 If you use Priceline.com for traveling or would like to start doing so, the Priceline Rewards™ Visa® card can help you save money on travel expenses.
 There is no annual fee, you’ll be able to earn a decent amount of bonus points, and you’ll get 5 points for every eligible purchase you make.

 There are also a few opportunities to earn bonus rewards and points.
 If you are making a purchase from Priceline, you may be offered the card; if you’re approved for it, you’ll earn a $50 statement credit.
-You’ll also be awarded 5,000 bonus points (equivalent to a $50 statement credit) after you make your first purchase with the card, and another 5,000 points if you spend $1,000 on eligible transactions in the first 90 days after opening the account.
+You’ll also be awarded 10,000 bonus points after spending $1,000 on purchases in the first 90 days.

 Points can be redeemed to pay for purchases made with the card, or to make discounted purchases through Priceline.com.
 You can redeem your rewards by clicking here.

 Applicants with better credit will receive the Visa Signature version of this card, while others will receive a Visa Platinum version.
 This will determine the range of benefits that come with the card, with Signature accounts receiving the better end.

 The exact benefits that come with each version of the card are not disclosed by the issuer, and may differ from the complete set offered by Visa.
 The basic Platinum package includes features like emergency card replacement and cash advances, travel and emergency assistance, an auto rental collision damage waiver, and an extended warranty for purchases.